MostafaYasserFarouk/MYFA-TOOLKIT/README.md

 # MYFA-TOOLKIT
-MyFA Toolkit is a Bash-based offensive security framework with an interactive menu.
+MYFA Toolkit is a Bash-based offensive security framework with an interactive menu.
 It automates tasks like recon, scanning, exploitation, post-exploitation, social engineering, wireless attacks, and password cracking—all in one sleek terminal interface.

 ## Features
 - 🔍 Reconnaissance with Amass